tgrandjean/OC-seattle-energy/README.md

         virtualenv env
         source env/bin/activate
         pip install -r requirements.txt
-        ipython kernel install --user --name=academy
+        ipython kernel install --user --name=seattle_energy
-        make data
-        jupyter lab
+        make data (this will work only if you have an API access to Kaggle) jupyter lab
         ```
    * Remote :
       * Go to binder !
-      * Open a terminal when the server is ready.
+      * Create a `data\raw` directory at the root of working directory.
-      * Type `make data` and press enter.
-This will download and extract the data that are needed for analyze.
+      * load the data in the `data\raw` directory.
       * Then, go to notebooks and open `[The notebook you want to run].ipynb`